Gaobjut/Long-term-Monitoring-Data-for-Pipeline/README.md

 |D9-D12|Three-Hole Defect|Φ10|
 |D13-D15|Uniform Thinning Defect|50|

 The main research object is the three-hole defect D9.
 The distance between D9 and monitoring node 2 is about 1.5m.
 Each hole of D9 has a diameter of 10mm, a center distance of 12mm, a maximum depth of 3mm, and it is a non-through hole.
 As of March 5, 2026, D9 has been expanded seven times in total.
 The first expansion method was drilling a hole at the center of the three-hole defect with a maximum depth of 2.7mm; the second expansion method was grinding at the junction of the two right holes with a maximum depth of 3.1mm; the third expansion continued grinding at this position to a maximum depth of 3.5mm; the fourth expansion ground the two right holes and their junction to a maximum depth of 4.1mm.
 The fifth expansion continued grinding the junction of the two right holes to a maximum depth of 4.4mm.
 The sixth expansion continued grinding the junction of the two right holes to a maximum depth of 4.6mm.
 The seventh expansion continued grinding the junction of the two right holes to a maximum depth of 5mm.
-The real-scene images of the first 5 expansion processes of D9 are shown in the figure below.
+The real-scene images of the first 5 expansion processes of D9 are shown in the figure 1.

-Fig1.D9 Expansion Process

-(Note: The original image content is retained as is)

 |Defect Type|Expansion Time|Defect Size|
 |---|---|---|